WHAT ARE THE TOP NATIONAL PARKS IN RWANDA

-Rwanda’s northwest region is home to the Volcanoes National Park.
+Rwanda’s northwest region is home to Volcanoes National Park.
 It shares a border with the national parks of both Congo, which is Virunga National Park, and Uganda, which is Mgahinga Gorilla National Park.
 The 160-square-kilometer park was created in 1925 with the intention of preserving mountain gorillas.
-Compared to Rwanda's other national parks, Volcanoes national park is located at a higher altitude and is typically colder.
-The Musanze Caves, bamboo forests, rainforests, a few lakes, marshes, and five volcanoes (Mount Karisimbi, Mount Bisoke, Mount Muhabura, Mount Sabinyo, and Mount Gahinga).
-After Uganda's Bwindi Impenetrable forest, the Volcanoes national park comes second with the highest mountain gorilla population.
+Compared to Rwanda's other national parks, Volcanoes National Park is located at a higher altitude and is typically colder.
+The Musanze Caves, bamboo forests, rainforests, a few lakes, marshes, and five volcanoes (Mount Karisimbi, Mount Bisoke, Mount Muhabura, Mount Sabinyo, and Mount Gahinga) After Uganda's Bwindi Impenetrable Forest, the Volcanoes National Park comes in second with the highest mountain gorilla population.
 Volcanoes National Park is also home to golden monkeys, smaller primates, 178 species of birds, forest elephants, spotted hyenas, bushbucks, and buffaloes.

-Later, Rwanda’s government took significant action to get rid of militias and poaching activities in Volcanoes National Park so that there are now hardly any threats to tourists.
-Visitors are free to hike one of the five volcanoes.
-Visitors to the Volcanoes national park can go gorilla tracking, explore the Musanze caves, go for golden monkey trekking, and more.
+Later, Rwanda’s government took significant action to get rid of militias and poaching activities in Volcanoes National Park, so that there are now hardly any threats to tourists.
+Visitors are free to hike on one of the five volcanoes.
+Visitors to the Volcanoes National Park can go gorilla tracking, explore the Musanze caves, go golden monkey trekking, and more.
 Volcanoes' most well-liked mountain to hike is probably Karisimbi, with Bisoke hiking coming in second.
 The best volcanoes to hike are Mount Sabinyo, Mount Muhabura, and Mount Gahinga from the Ugandan side.

 Nyungwe Forest National Park.